ansible/galaxy_ng/docs/config/options.md

 !!! warning
-    In most of the cases the only variables you may want to customize are those prefixed with `GALAXY_` and a small subset of pulp control variables taht you can check on the configuration list provided on the [bottom of this page.](#configuration-options)
+    In most of the cases the only variables you may want to customize are those prefixed with `GALAXY_` and a small subset of pulp control variables that you can see on the configuration list provided on the [bottom of this page.](#configuration-options)